flaviamas/iot-sensor-flavia/Assignment1 /README.md

   module.exports = config;
 ```
-now you need to build and run the server by using `npm start`.
+now you need to build and run the server by using `npm start` inside the Webapp folder.

 At this point to run the publisher you need to add your Device connection string to the python code, both in `Publisher.py`and `Publisher1.py`
 ```